thorschoepe/collisionavoidance_NRP/README.md

 NRP/Models:

-Add a folder called spikebot including the .config and .sdf file of the spikebot model which can be found in "synergy" at: spiking-insect-vision/docs/nrp_collision_avoidance/code/spikebot/spikebot_model/
+Add a folder called spikebot including the .config and .sdf file of the spikebot model which can be found at: collisionavoidance_NRP/code/spikebot_model/

 NRP/Models/robots/:

-Add a folder called spikebot including the .config and .sdf file of the spikebot model which can be found in "synergy" at: spiking-insect-vision/docs/nrp_collision_avoidance/code/spikebot/spikebot_model/
+Add a folder called spikebot including the .config and .sdf file of the spikebot model which can be found in "synergy" at: collisionavoidance_NRP/code/spikebot_model/

 2.3 Obstacle texture